WSMaan/MailTest230611/README.md

 This error prevents the user from completing the booking process and verifying the details.

-Okay, here is the optimized instructions and the defect report:

 # Mail Travel Automation Project

 This project contains the automation test cases for the Mail Travel website using Cucumber, TestNG and Selenium.